The Lower Platte North NRD is dedicated to the conservation, preservation, and wise use of our natural resources.

 Nebraska Department of Natural Resources – funding for flood control and soil and water conservation projects

-Nebraska Department of Environmental Quality – regulatory guidance and funding for pollution control efforts
+Nebraska Department of Environment and Energy – regulatory guidance and funding for pollution control efforts

 Nebraska Environmental Trust – grant funding for a wide variety of conservation-related projects